Alluxio/alluxio/docs/en/advanced/Security.md

 the user group mapping is cached, with an expiration period configured by the `alluxio.security.group.mapping.cache.timeout` property, with a default value of `60s`.
 If set to a value of `0`, the caching is disabled.
-If the cache timeout is too low or disable, the `groups` command will be run very frequently, but may increase latency for operations.
+If the cache timeout is too low or disabled, the `groups` command will be run very frequently, but may increase latency for operations.
-If the cache timeout is too higg, the `groups` command will not be run frequently, but the cached results may become stale.
+If the cache timeout is too high, the `groups` command will not be run frequently, but the cached results may become stale.

 Alluxio has super user, a user with special privileges typically needed to administer and maintain the system.